This post may include affiliate links. Thank you for your support.

 Table of Contents

-About this mushroom orzo risotto recipe
+About this mushroom orzo recipe

 Step aside traditional arborio rice risotto, there is a new family favorite in town!